 Prize and judging

 The winning student will be awarded a book voucher from Dymocks worth $150.00.
-Their work will also be featured in the Commissioner's monthly newsletter.
+Their work will also be featured on the Commission's website and in the Commissioner's monthly newsletter.

 The winning student's school will be awarded a book voucher from Dymocks worth $500.00.